Coding Bootcamps vs. Self-Study in Japan: Pros and Cons

 Frequently Asked Questions

-What challenges do self-learners face in Japan?
+What challenges do self-learners face in coding education in Japan?

 You may be interested in the following topics as well: